samuelstroschein/inlang-plugin-json/README.md

 ```
 ----

-Take a look at the [example](./example/) for the plugin config and usage.
+Take a look at the [example inlang.config.js](./example/inlang.config.js) for the plugin config and usage.

 ----